jetbrains-academy/anderson/README.md

   The names of the available themes are listed in the `Theme` enum-class located [here](anderson/config/choices.py).
   More information about the list of colors can be found [here](https://github.com/asciinema/agg#color-themes).
   By default, `dracula`.
-- `font_family` – The name of the font family.
+- `font_family` – Name of the font family.
 The available values are given in the `FontFamily` enum-class located [here](anderson/config/choices.py). **Note**: the selected font family must be installed on your system.
   By default, `Liberation Mono`.
 - `font_size` – Font size (in pixels).
 By default, `14`.